vocalpy/crowsetta/doc/index.md

 ```

-## Features
+# Features

+With crowsetta, you can:
+* work with your annotations in Python,
-* take advantage of built-in support
+  taking advantage of built-in support
   for many widely used {ref}`formats <formats-index>`
   such as {ref}`Audacity label tracks <aud-txt>`,
   {ref}`Praat .TextGrid files <textgrid>`,
   and {ref}`Raven .txt files <raven>`.
 * work with any format by remembering just one class:
   `annot = crowsetta.Transcriber(format='format').from_file('annotations.ext')`
   - no need to remember different functions for different formats
+  - great for interactive analysis and scripts
 * when needed, use classes that represent the formats
-  to write readable scripts and libraries
+  to develop software libraries that access annotations through
+  class attributes and methods
 * convert annotations to common file formats like `.csv`
   that anyone can work with
-* work with custom formats that are not built in to crowsetta
+* work with custom formats that are not built in
-  by writing simple classes, leveraging abstractions
+  by writing simple classes, leveraging abstractions in crowsetta
   that can represent a wide array of annotation formats

-### Built-in support for many widely-used formats
+<h3>Built-in support for many widely-used formats</h3>

 crowsetta has built-in support for many widely used {ref}`formats <formats-index>`
 such as {ref}`Audacity label tracks <aud-txt>`,